Attention-CRM-Consulting-kft/lwc-drag-and-drop/README.md

 To clone items hold down the <kbd>Shift</kbd> key.

-The drag-and-drop components with the same group can send and recieve items.
+The drag-and-drop components with the same group can send items to each other.

 **DEMO**